Last month I finally had the pleasure of exploring the famous Mosel wine region of Germany.

 I chose to stay in the small town of Kröv in the Bernkastel-Wittlich district, which looked like a great area for riding a bicycle.

 Unfortunately the weather was not on my side, so it rained for a third of my stay.
 Even so, I was able to take out my camera a few times.

 The next day I went for a car ride around the area.
-I wanted to understand better the differences between Germany’s Mosel wine region and Italy’s Tuscany region.
+I wanted to better understand the differences between Germany’s Mosel wine region and Italy’s Tuscany region.